-- Pay deposit.
+- Pay a deposit.
 Typically a deposit is not more than 10 percent of total estimate

-Basement remodeling adds value to your home, increases your useable living space, can protect your foundation from moisture damage, and looks great.
-Many people remodel a basement to create space for an aging parent or to make room for more children.
+Basement remodeling adds value to your home, increases your useable living space can protect your foundation from moisture damage, and looks great.
+Many homeowners remodel their basement to create space for an aging parent or to make room for more children.
 Another reason for basement remodeling is to create a rentable space that is separate from the rest of your home for a long-term renter or for short-term renting.

 Remodeling your basement is a big, time-consuming home improvement project.
 To ensure your project is done right, enlist a pro's help.
 Search for top-rated basement remodeling contractors near you, and ask for cost estimates today.